 Who Should take this course?

-Student select their format option during the signup process.
+Students select their format option during the signup process.

 Upon completion of this course, students receive an American Heart Association Heartsaver® First Aid Course Completion eCard via email that is valid for two years.